leogsantos5/ProductCatalog/README.md

 command or query, its handler and its validator.
 Handlers only depend on `IProductRepository` and `IUnitOfWork`; EF Core stays inside `Infrastructure`.

+A request flows controller → MediatR handler → repository.
+The decisions worth reading are in `CreateProductCommandHandler` (retry on an ID collision), `ProductRepository.TryDecrementStockAsync` (atomic stock update) and `UpdateProductCommandHandler` (optimistic concurrency).

 ## Running locally

 **Prerequisites:** .NET 10 SDK and SQL Server LocalDB (included with Visual Studio, or available as